 Other ways to use unpaper toilet paper wipes

-The great news is that unpaper toilet paper wipes aren’t a one trick pony!
-You can actually use them for other things in the bathroom or round the home.
+The great news is that unpaper toilet paper wipes aren’t a one-trick pony!
+You can actually use them for other things in the bathroom or around the home.

 Here are ways you can use them specifically in the bathroom:

 - Face cloths